siva1987c/mapreduce-9/README.md

 Parameters can be specified in the configuration file, titled conf.xml

 ###Usage:
-Convert your input .txt file into a .seq file that is readable by hadoop `make generate-input myinput=YOUR_INPUT_FILE.txt`
+Convert your input .txt file into a .seq file that is readable by hadoop
+`make generate-input myinput=YOUR_INPUT_FILE.txt`

 You can launch a hadoop job by running the following command:
 `$ hadoop jar proj1.jar Proj1 -conf conf.xml <params> <input> <intermediateDir> <outDir>`

-<params> set `-Dcombiner=true` to turn combiner on or `-Dcombiner=false` to turn it off
-         set `-DrunJob2=true` to run the second job or `-DrunJob2=false` to only run the first job
-<input> the location of your .seq file
-<intermediateDir> your intermediate directory (holds the output of the first Mapreduce Job) which is used as input for the second job
-<outDir> your outDir (holds the output of the second Mapreduce job)
+The params `<intermediateDir>` and `<outDir>` specify the intermediate and output directories.
+These can be whatever you like.
+The intermediate directory will hold the output from the first MapReduce job, which is used as input for the second job.
+The `<params>` field supports two parameters, `-Dcombiner` and `-DrunJob2`.
+Setting `-Dcombiner=true` will turn on the combiner, while setting `-Dcombiner=false` will turn it off.
+Setting `-DrunJob2=false` will cause only the first job to run, and will cause its output to be in a .txt format instead of as sequence files.
+The default value for -Dcombiner is false and -DrunJob2 is true.